atlhon/gnome-shell-shutdowntimer/README.md

 Unzip the archive so that the `shutdowntimer@lusk.cz` folder is in ~/.local/share/gnome-shell/extensions

-Known issues
+Known "issues"
 ------------

 There are no notifications sent reminding that the timer is running.
 If the *Even with unsaved documents* toggle is enabled there is not even a shutdown dialog.
-But who cares, right? :)
+But who cares, you are already sleeping at that moment, right? :)